Pentagon aims to restructure F-35 office

-WASHINGTON (Reuters) - The Air Force general who heads the $396 billion F-35 Joint Strike Fighter program said he planned to streamline the Pentagon’s F-35 office as part of a drive to cut the cost of the most expensive U.S. weapons program and increase its efficiency.
+WASHINGTON (Reuters) - The Air Force general who heads the $396 billion F-35 Joint Strike Fighter program said he planned to restructure the Pentagon’s F-35 office as part of an overall drive to reduce costs of the costliest U.S. weapons program.

-Lieutenant General Christopher Bogdan, who took over the helm of the program in December, told reporters after a defense conference that he planned some “housekeeping changes” to streamline the program office.
+Lieutenant General Christopher Bogdan, who took over the helm of the program in December, told reporters after a defense conference that he planned some “housekeeping changes” to pare the current size of the program office.

 “Mark my word: I am reorganizing and I am making personnel changes,” Bogdan said after a speech at a conference hosted by Credit Suisse and defense consultant Jim McAleese.

-Bogdan did not elaborate on his plans to reorganize the program office, but said he expected prime contractor Lockheed Martin Corp and Pratt & Whitney, which makes the engine for the single-engine warplane, to streamline their administrative operations as well.
+Bogdan did not give a target date for how many positions could be cut from the program office, but said he expected prime contractor Lockheed Martin Corp and Pratt & Whitney, which makes the engine for the single-engine warplane, to streamline their administrative operations as well.

 Pratt is a unit of United Technologies Corp.